Bram-Hub/DPTrees/README.md

 # DPTrees
-Draw trees using Davis-Putnam Algorithm
+This program draws trees using Davis-Putnam Algorithm